alan-s/Simulus/README.md

 ## Why

-I was curious to revist the project, and after fixing deprecated code, but not being able to get Ant build working, I thought I'd upload a working version for anyone else interested in this domain.
+I was curious to revisit the project, and after fixing deprecated code, but not being able to get Ant build working, I thought I'd upload a working version for anyone else interested in this domain.

 ## Running Simulus
 I've included a packaged Jar file and the JavaFX library required to run it.
 You can always compile the source yourself.